-- Award of appreciation from the Tertiary Education Trust Fund in recognition of contributions made to improve the quality of education in Nigeria
+- Chevron was given an Award of Appreciation from the Tertiary Education Trust Fund in recognition of contributions made to improve the quality of education in Nigeria.

-- 2012 Best Community Development Company of the Year Award from the National Association of Energy Correspondents, a group of journalists covering Nigeria’s energy sector
+- In 2012, CNL was named Best Community Development Company of the Year by the National Association of Energy Correspondents, a group of journalists covering the energy sector.

 Chevron is committed to the Nigerian government's policy on local content development.
 CNL fosters strong business partnerships with local service providers and product suppliers and works to increase their professional capabilities.
 CNL's Local Community Content Development team promotes commerce with local businesses.